viiktory/booking-app/README.md

 Now your app should be fully functional with the mock backend running!

-Features
+Features:
 ✅ Browse and filter hotels
 ✅ View hotel details and reviews
 ✅ Sign in for personalized experience
 ✅ Booking functionality (in progress)
 ✅ Light/Dark theme toggle
 ✅ Responsive design

 Troubleshooting

 If you encounter issues with the json-server not starting correctly:
 * Make sure that db.json exists in the root of the project.
 * Ensure that no other processes are using port 3001 (you can change the port in the package.json script if necessary).